stefOTWL/JavaUtil/README.md

     a.
 For generating PDF files use URL "http://localhost:8080/JavaUtil/PDFUtil" b.For generating Excel files use URL "http://localhost:8080/JavaUtil/ExcelUtil"
 6. Only supports HTTP GET requests!
+7. Java files can be found in "JavaUtil\src\main\java\" directory.
+8. Class files can be found in "JavaUtil\target\JavaUtil-1.0-SNAPSHOT\WEB-INF\classes\" directory.

 Libraries used:
 1. iText 7